aaronpowell/aaronpowell.github.io/src/content/about.md

-Hi, my name's Aaron Powell and I'm a Technical Presales Consultant (formerly Principal Consultant) at [Readify](https://readify.net), one of Australia's top software consultancies.
+Hi, my name's Aaron Powell and I'm a [Regional Cloud Developer Advocate (CDA) at Microsoft](https://developer.microsoft.com/en-us/advocates/index.html).
 My area of specialty is front-end web development, focusing on architecture around SPA and other UI-heavy web applications.

 I'm also a passionate Open Source developer, with one of my main pet projects being [Chauffeur](https://github.com/aaronpowell/chauffeur) an automation tool for the [Umbraco CMS](http://umbraco.com).